nicholaslws/BSF-projects/SOP/SOP.md

 quite well.
 However, due to concerns with odours and escapees, we have changed to multiple feedings.

-Each tray starts out with one large scoop of spent grains or okara (\~800g?).
+Each tray starts out with one large scoop of spent grains or okara or milled biscuits (\~800g?).
 A depression is made in the center of the scoop and a scoop of food waste is placed in the center in the depression.
 The grains provide a dryer substrate and seem quite effective in discouraging maggots from escaping.
-Each new tray is labeled as such:
+Each new tray is labeled as such: Line-traydate-s/n.
-Line-traydate-s/n.
 For example of maggots from line D, trayed on 10 Sep 2020 will be labelled as ‘D-10092020-01’, ‘D-10092020-02’ and so on.
 The nursery number is also noted down to allow us to ttrack the performance of specific nurseries.
 The trays are then placed on their respective racks.

-For existing trays, an additional scoop of food waste is added to the tray every Monday, Wednesday and Friday or when the substrate is dry.
+For existing trays, an additional flush scoop of food waste (\~500g) is added to the tray every Monday, Wednesday and Friday or when the substrate is dry.
 With certain types of food wastes (such as biscuits), the substrate tends to dry quickly and cake up.
 Watering and mixing might need to be done on an ad hoc basis if you notice caking.
 This should not be an issue with foodwaste, okara or grains.
 The trays continue to receive food until an estimated 40% of the larvae have prepupated.

 ------------------------------------------------------------------------